 How did the Dry Winter impact Flicksters’ power bills?

 Over the Dry Winter period, Flicksters spent an average of $82.56 more than they would have paid with their old retailer.
-When you consider that over the past year (up until October 2017, which includes the Dry Winter period) Flick customers saved an average $398.81 compared with their previous retailer, for most Flicksters, long-term savings have far outweighed the unusual Dry Winter bills.
+When you consider that over the past year (up until October 2017, which includes the Dry Winter period) Flick customers on our spot price plan, Freestyle, saved an average $398.81 compared with their previous retailer, for most Flicksters, long-term savings have far outweighed the unusual Dry Winter bills.

 It was really easy to place full blame on Dry Winter prices for higher bills, but these were exacerbated by an increase in usage over the colder months.
 We use more electricity over winter, so we can naturally expect winter power bills to be higher than normal.
 The Analyse tab on your Flick dashboard is a data dreamworld!
 Read more on how Flicksters used the Analyse tab to manage their bills.